 It is said that true friendships last forever, however, in the case of online social networking this sentiment gets a completely different meaning.
 The digital trails of an online friendship — true or not — really do last forever, since they are stored indefinitely on servers.
 Moreover, the documentation of friendships becomes easily accessible because of the digital, portable nature of the information.
 Thus, cyberspace changes social relations and practices concerning temporality, organization and audience.

 danah boyd has suggested that online social networking as a mediated public is characterized by four properties: persistency, searchability, replicability and invisible audiences (boyd, 2007a).
 Online social networking is persistent, because the communication is stored indefinitely.
 The consequence of this is, of course, that the things people write in their blogs, comment posts and other seemingly instant and situationbased communication will be available for later scrutiny.
-It can enter into other, completely different, lines of communication later in life, which can be potentially embarrassing, or even damaging to social life and career opportunity.
+It can enter into other, completely different, lines on communication later in life, which has the potentiality of embarrassment, or even damages to social life and career opportunity.
 At least, those are the fears often mentioned by critics.

 The second property, searchability, makes information available at the convenience of a few keywords and phrases instead of timeconsuming collection and sorting of information.
 The almost instant access to things the searcher is looking for does make a difference compared to the slow process of “digging out” what he or she wants to find.